bzm3r/transpose-timing-tests/POST.md

 Solving problems on a GPU requires breaking it up into "primitives".
 Some primitives can naturally be executed in parallel, but others require coordination between the GPU's threads.
 An example of a primitive which requires coordination between threads for execution is the transposition of a square bitmap matrix.
 In piet-gpu, the bitmap represents a boolean matrix storing whether object `i` interacts with tile `j`.
 This post will examine the performance of this transposition task in detail.

-As we've hinted, the transposition of a square matrix bitmap requires coordination between threads.
-Depending on how the problem is approached, either:
+The type of inter-thread coordination required for the bitmap transposition task depends on how the problem is approached, either:

 1. (the threadgroup approach) the read/write access to a centrally stored (in threadgroup shared memory) bitmap must be coordinated between  threads, or
 2. (the subgroup approach) if the bitmap is stored in a distributed manner amongst the registers of the threads, then data must be shuffled  around between these registers to perform transposition.

 The threadgroup approach provides a programmer with a flexible interface through which stored data in threadgroup shared memory can be accessed and manipulated, and this interface is widely supported by hardware, graphics APIs, and shader languages.
 On the other hand, in the